TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 ### Fanta1

-things are much easier when you already know what it is
+things are much easier when you already know its a `.zip` file

 ![Fanta1's hex](img/Fanta1_hex.png)